emilcheva/ai-rag-notes/README.md

   ├─ auth
   |   └─ Authentication using better-auth.
   ├─ db
-  |   └─ Typesafe db calls using Drizzle & Supabase
+  |   └─ Typesafe db calls using Drizzle
   └─ ui
       └─ UI package for the webapp using shadcn-ui tooling